-If you are emailing me with a question about admission and auditions, please make the following clear in your email:
+If you are emailing me with a question about admission and auditions, it will help me get you the information you need if you make the following clear in your email:

 - which degree you are applying for (bachelor's, master's, doctoral)

 - your instrument (this includes voice)